ourskyai/oursky-examples/README.md

 This reposistory is a list of OurSky examples using the published SDKs.

+Please ensure you have signed up to [OurSky](https://console.prod.oursky.ai/) and have a valid token.
+You can get your token by navigating to Accounts under the Dashboard section -> General, then pressing the "Create" button.
+Copy your token insert it into `OURSKY_API_TOKEN`.

 Each folder is an "app" or example with minimal setup and independent readme's to describe the example or setup as needed.

 ## Examples: